 - 6.4.1 A cover must be fitted over any refuelling connector at all times when the car is running on the track.
-The cover and its attachments must be sufficiently strong to avoid accidental opening in the event of an accident. - 6.4.2 No fuel intended for immediate use in a car may be more than ten degrees centigrade below ambient temperature.
-When assessing compliance, the ambient temperature will be that recorded by the FIA appointed weather service provider one hour before any practice session or two hours before the race.
-This information will also be displayed on the timing monitors.
+The cover and its attachments must be sufficiently strong to avoid accidental opening in the event of an accident. - 6.4.2 The fuel in a car must not be colder than the lowest of: ten degrees centigrade below ambient temperature, or ten degrees centigrade, at any time when the car is running after leaving the Competitor's designated garage area.